Skip to main content

 Judicial processes, including code of conduct, academic honesty statement and grievance procedures are stated in the ACC Student Handbook.

-The Handbook is available in the Dean of Students office, Littleton Campus, Main Building, Room M2720 or online.
+The Handbook is available in the Dean of Students office, Littleton Campus, Main Building, room M2720 or online.
 For answers to specific questions, contact the Director of Students office at 303.797.5730 or acc [dot] dos [at] arapahoe [dot] edu.

 Wireless Internet